Derick Cabrido: Nuwebe

 Nuwebe was Cabrido's follow up to the film Cuchera as a producer.
 It tells the story of one of the youngest mothers in Philippine history.
 It initially received mixed reviews from local critics but went on to have a successful run in international film festivals.
 It was also a finalist at the 2013 Cinemalaya Philippine Independent Film Festival.
 It has been screened at more than twenty international film festivals.
 It has won several international awards and nominations from the Queens World Film Festival (Best Director) and Harlem International Film Festival (Best Actress) in New York City, Lume International Film Festival (Special Mention) in Brazil and the Festival Internacional de Cine Puebla (Special Mention) in Mexico.

-"Children's Show"

-"Children's Show was Cabrido's first feature film as a Director.
-It tells the story of two siblings.
-Jun and Al lose their mother to suicide after their father leaves her for another woman.
-The two brothers move in with their grandmother and plug their earnings from semi-legal boxing matches into the family kitty.
-However, encounters with their heavy-drinking father are even more dangerous.
-One of these encounters proves devastating for Al, and Jun commits an unspeakable act.

-Cabrido uses tension-laden imagery to depict the circumstances that lead people to make momentous decisions.
-The young filmmaker demonstrates both a keen feel for carefully composed use of setting as well as a rigorous sense of drama.

 Television

-The Goodbye Girl

-This will be Cabrido's first directorial debut for a TV series.
-Based from the 2015 novel of the same name the series will release in 2022.
+In 2025, Cabrido directed Bad Genius the Philippine television adaptation of the 2017 film of the same name for Viva One.